What if the people you meet every day are only a part of the story?

 Closing Thought

 Secondary groups are the invisible gears that keep our social machine turning.
-On top of that, they’re not the headline of our lives, but they’re the steady, reliable force that shapes our skills, our opportunities, and our sense of belonging.
+Think about it: they’re not the headline of our lives, but they’re the steady, reliable force that shapes our skills, our opportunities, and our sense of belonging.
 The next time you walk past a community board or scroll through a forum, remember: behind every post is a person, and behind every person is a chance to build something bigger than yourself.
-Embrace it Worth knowing..
+Embrace it That's the whole idea..